This Article Is About Unreimbursed Business Expenses And How It Affects Mortgage Process

 Unreimbursed Business Expenses Affects Mortgage Qualification

-Utilizing unreimbursed business expenses can be a deal breaker for home buyers qualifying for mortgage.
+Utilizing unreimbursed business expenses can be a deal-breaker for homebuyers qualifying for a mortgage.
 This is because these business expenses will cap the borrowing power from the home buyer.
 Qualifying income is reduced.

 - Make $120,000